JOY19ANYANGO/phase-1-wk2-code-challenge/README.md

 ```bash
 $ json-server --watch db.json
 ```
+* Open http://localhost:3000/characters in your browser to ensure that its working.
 * Open the index.html file in the web browser.You will see a list of animal names.Click on any of the animal name and the details of the animal will be displayed.